Fergus-OH/lightning-Helmholtz-solver/README.md

 propogating plane wave from an angle $\theta$

 $$g_\theta(z) = -\exp{(-i\Real [kze^{-i\theta}])} \quad \theta \in [0, 2\pi]$$
+where $\theta$ is the incident angle of propogation.

 point source radiating from a point $z_\*$